-On March 14, 2017 the Plymouth City Council approved a zoning and Conditional Use Permit (CUP) applications submitted by Xcel Energy to the City of Plymouth to construct the new Pomerleau Lake Substation as part of the utility’s plan to upgrade long-term electric reliability in the Plymouth area.
-The zoning approvals and CUP will allow Xcel Energy to move forward on plans to build the new substation on a site north of Schmidt Lake Road, just west of I-494.
-A construction schedule, project maps and further information are available on this page.
+In March, 2017 the Plymouth City Council approved a zoning and Conditional Use Permit (CUP) application submitted by Xcel Energy to the City of Plymouth to construct the new Pomerleau Lake Substation as part of the utility’s plan to upgrade long-term electric reliability in the Plymouth area.
+In April, 2017 the Plymouth City Council approved sale of the land to construct the new substation.
+The approvals will allow Xcel Energy to move forward on plans to build the new substation on a site north of Schmidt Lake Road, just west of I-494.

 We have been working with the community to develop a solution to address electric deficiencies in the Plymouth area for more than seven years.
 After we withdrew our Hollydale 115 kilovolt (kV) transmission line proposal in 2013, we began working to develop new alternatives to ensure the community has reliable electric service.
 While the population in the city of Plymouth has quadrupled over the last 40 years, the four primary electric substations, as well as the majority of distribution and transmission lines serving the Plymouth area are between 25 and 60 years old.